Eric-Carlton/PokemonGoReader/Readme.md

 -----
 * **I've recently pulled and the new version doesn't work!**

   I may have added a dependency or updated a minimum version for an old dependency.
 Try running `npm install`.
-If that doesn't fix your problem, please [Open up an issue](https://github.com/Eric-Carlton/PokemonGoReader/issues).
+If that doesn't fix your problem, please [open an issue](https://github.com/Eric-Carlton/PokemonGoReader/issues).

 * **Help!
 I'm seeing errors after an `npm start` on my Linux system!
 I've followed all of the setup instructions and it just isn't working!**